ixiaopan/blog/content/post/linear-regression-02.md

 It's inevitable to introduce errors when we collect data.
 The error could be systematic errors, human errors or something else.
-We can define the error to be $$\epsilon_i$$ for each observation.
+We can define the error to be $\epsilon_i$ for each observation.

 $$